nasa/Kamodo/WorkLog.md

+# 2021-02-08 21:26:50.968524: clock-out

+* need a way to post changes to variables
-* added user user model endpoints how do we determine default user model?
+* added user user model endpoints how do we determine default user model? - setting this in `kamodo.yaml`

 got user endpoints working
 * user models: `kamodo/api/usermodel`